zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/setup/setup-adb.md

       </copy>
       ````

-3. Run the load script passing in the arguments from your notepad.  two arguments, your admin password and the name of your ATP instance.
+3. Run the load script passing in the two arguments from your notepad, your admin password and the name of your ATP instance.
 This script will import all the data into your ATP instance for your application and set up SQL Developer Web for each schema.
 This script runs as the opc user.
 Your ATP name should be the name of your ADB instance.
 In the example below we used *adb1*.
 This load script takes approximately 3 minutes to run.  *Note : If you use a different ADB name, replace adb1 with your adb instance name*

       ```
       <copy>